Frequently Asked Questions

 Why should I regenerate my capillary array?

-After hundreds of runs, polymer debris or proteins may accumulate on the capillary array.
-This negatively affects the separation performance of the polymers, such as in peak space and read length.
-Therefore, regeneration of capillary is necessary to restore the optimal performance of the array without replacing the array itself.
+Over hundreds of runs, polymer debris and proteins can accumulate on the capillary array.
+This buildup can degrade the separation performance of the polymers, resulting in issues with peak spacing and read length.
+Regenerating the capillary array is a necessary maintenance step to restore its optimal performance without the need for a full replacement.

-What should I use to regenerate capillary array?
+What should I use to regenerate a capillary array?

-ADS™ Capillary Array Regeneration Kit is designed to restore capillary array performance for all the ABI genetic analyzers.
-Just follow the protocol provided with the product to achieve optimal regeneration.
+The ADS™ Capillary Array Regeneration Kit is designed to restore the performance of capillary arrays for all ABI genetic analyzers.
+Simply follow the detailed protocol included with the product to achieve optimal results.

 When should I regenerate my capillary array?

-In a capillary array with optimal performance, read length and peak space are uniform, although the values will vary with different arrays.
-After hundreds of uses, accumulation of contaminants on the array leads to shorter read length, wider peak space, and tailing peaks in all four colors, even after careful cleaning.
-This is the sign that the array needs to be regenerated.
-We recommend the capillary array be regenerated with our Capillary Array Regeneration Kit every 500 runs.
+A capillary array performing optimally will produce uniform read lengths and peak spacing (though specific values may vary between arrays).
+After several hundred uses, the accumulation of contaminants can lead to shorter read lengths, wider peak spacing, and tailing peaks in all four colors, even with regular cleaning.
+These are clear indicators that the array needs regeneration.
+We recommend regenerating the capillary array with our Capillary Array Regeneration Kit every 500 runs.

-In the ADS Capillary Array Regeneration Kit, we provide a detailed protocol for cleaning and regeneration of the array.
+The ADS™ Capillary Array Regeneration Kit includes a detailed protocol that provides step-by-step instructions for cleaning and regenerating the array.

-How long will the capillary array last after I regenerate it?
+How long will a capillary array last after regeneration?

-After regeneration, the array will last for hundreds of runs depending on how the sequencers are maintained.
-Our experience indicates that a regenerated array can run another 500 times before the next regeneration.
-An array can be generated multiple times before replacement becomes necessary.
+A regenerated array can last for hundreds of additional runs, with performance life depending on instrument maintenance.
+Our data indicates that a regenerated array can typically be used for another 500 runs before needing subsequent regeneration.
+An array can be regenerated multiple times before a replacement is necessary.